kevgo/cucumber-sort/README.md

 ## Configuration file

-Generate the default config files with:
+Generate the default configuration with:

 <pre type="subcommand">
 cucumber-sort init
 </pre>

-This creates three files:
+This command creates three files:

 ### .cucumber-sort-order

-Defines the step order.
-Add step names (without `Given`/`When`/`Then`) in the order you want them to appear in your `.feature` files.
+Defines the expected step order.
+Add step names (without `Given`/`When`/`Then`) in the sequence you want them to appear in your `.feature` files.

 - Supports regular expressions
 - Regex only need to match the text, no captures required

 > [!TIP]
-> Take a look at our own [.cucumber-sort-order file](.cucumber-sort-order) for
+> See our own [.cucumber-sort-order file](.cucumber-sort-order) file for a
-> an example config file.
+> working example.

 ### .cucumber-sort-ignore

-Contains glob patterns for files that `cucumber-sort` should ignore.
+Lists files that `cucumber-sort` should ignore via glob patterns.

 ### .cucumber-sort-opts

-Contains cucumber-sort CLI arguments that you always want to enable.
+Stores CLI options you want to enable by default.

-## Usage
+## Commands

-Format all `.feature` files to the configured step order:
+Format all `.feature` files according to your configured step order:

 <pre type="subcommand">
 cucumber-sort format
 </pre>

-Check whether `.feature` files already follow the configured order:
+Check whether your `.feature` files match the configured order:

 <pre type="subcommand">
 cucumber-sort check
 </pre>

-On the initial runs of the tool, you likely see unknown steps.
-Add them to `.cucumber-sort-order`.
-To make this easier:
+If you would like to add unknown steps to `.cucumber-sort-order`, run:

 <pre type="subcommand">
 cucumber-sort check --record
 </pre>

-This appends unknown steps to the file.
-Just review the file and move the unknown steps into the correct position.
+This appends unknown steps to the order file.
+Review the file and move them to the right position.

-If this finds too many unknown steps, you can stop at the first file with
+If there are too many unknown steps, stop at the first file with issues:
-failures:

 <pre type="subcommand">
 cucumber-stort check --fail-fast